preetisawant/cloud-foundry/permissions.md

   - Users assigned _administrator_ or _editor_ roles can create organizations, assign managers to organizations and spaces, have full permissions to all organizations and spaces within the environment, and perform operational actions through the Cloud Controller API.
 These users are automatically granted _cloud_controller.admin scope_ in the Cloud Foundry _User Account and Authentication scope_.
   - Users with _viewer_ role to a CFEE can see it listed in the main {{site.data.keyword.Bluemix_notm}} dashboard and open its user interface.
 Users access to specific organizations and spaces within the environment is governed by the specific organization and spaces roles that are assigned by the managers of those organizations and spaces.
 For more information, see [Adding users to organizations](add-users.html).

-     **Note:** _viewer_ access to the resource group under which a CFEE instance is grouped is not, by itself, sufficient to make the CFEE visibile to a user.
-Users need need explicit access to the CFEE instance (with viewer role or higher) to have have visibility into that instance.
+     **Note:** A _viewer_ platform role to the resource group under which a CFEE instance is grouped is not, by itself, sufficient to make the CFEE visibile to a user.
+Users need need explicit access to the CFEE instance (with _viewer_ role or higher) to have have visibility into that instance.

-  - Users need _editor_ role or higher to an {{site.data.keyword.Bluemix_notm}} service to be able to **bind** an instance of that service to an application deployed in a CFEE space.
+  - Users need _editor_ platform role or higher to an {{site.data.keyword.Bluemix_notm}} service to be able to **bind** an instance of that service to an application deployed in a CFEE space.

-  - Users need _editor_ role or higher to a CFEE instance and _operator_ role or higher to the Kubernetes cluster into which the CFEE is provisioned to be able to **update the CFEE to a new version**.
+  - Users need _editor_ platform role or higher to a CFEE instance and _operator_ role or higher to the Kubernetes cluster into which the CFEE is provisioned to be able to **update the CFEE to a new version**.

-  - Users need _administrator_ role to a CFEE instance and _operator_ role or higher to the Kubernetes cluster into which the CFEE is provisioned to be able to **change the capacity** of a cfee (adding or removing cells).
+  - Users need _administrator_ platform role to a CFEE instance and _operator_ role or higher to the Kubernetes cluster into which the CFEE is provisioned to be able to **change the capacity** of a cfee (adding or removing cells).

+  - Users need _operator_ platform role (or higher) and _writer_ service role (or higher) to a service instance to be able to *bind* that service instance to an application.